- Phil Parkes

 - Bobby Ferguson

-The Hammers first entered the Football League in 1919, in the Second Division.
+The Hammers first entered the English Football League in 1919, in the Second Division.
 In 1923, West Ham made the FA Cup final and were promoted to Division One for the first time.
-Their first spell in the top flight lasted until 1933 and they didn’t return until 1958.
+Their first spell in the top flight lasted until 1933, and they didn’t return until 1958.

 Some of the most notable West Ham stats came under manager Ron Greenwood.
 West Ham won their first major trophy in 1964 as they defeated Preston North End 3-2 at Wembley Stadium.
 The Hammers also won the European Cup Winners’ Cup in 1965.

-West Ham also won the FA Cup final in 1975 but were relegated to the second tier in 1978.
+West Ham also won the FA Cup final in 1975, but were relegated to the second tier in 1978.
 Even as a Second Division team, West Ham won their third FA Cup trophy in 1980.
-This is one of the more notable West Ham United stats as no team in the second tier or below has won it since.
+This is one of the more notable West Ham United stats, since no team in the second tier or below has won it since.

 In 2022-23 West Ham will be playing in the UEFA Conference League in addition to the Premier League.
 Keep inevitable squad rotation in mind when betting on West Ham’s EPL odds.
 The best betting advice on a West Ham future would be to look at the +400 odds for them to finish atop the table outside of the big six.